 On our morning boat trip, we see: Proboscis monkeys feeding (including a male), a Cattle Egret in breeding plumage, a pair of Hornbills, a male Black and Red Broadbill guarding its nest, and a young Crocodile on the muddy shore.

 Staff waving goodbye to us from the Kinabatangan Riverside Lodge

-After lunch, it is time to leave the lodge by taking a 2.5 hour boat trip down the river to the sea, and then to the jetty at Sandakan.
+After lunch, it is time to leave the lodge by taking a 2.5 hour boat trip down the river to the jetty at Sandakan.
 This turns out to be an endurance contest, despite having a rest stop half way at Abai Jungle Restaurant and Lodge, a lodge on the lower river run by the same company (S I Tours) as where we were staying.
 The boats are going about 40 knots and when we are in exposed sea water in the Sulu Sea, the ride is very rough and noisy.
-I wear my noise-cancelling earbuds to reduce my exposure.
+I wear my noise-cancelling earbuds to reduce my stress level.

 Once we arrive at the jetty in Sandakan, our bags are taken by hand carts to the bus waiting for us, and we are driven a short distance to the only deluxe hotel to be found in Sandakan, the Four Points by Sheraton.
 It has an infinity pool, gym, 2-level lobby with a piano, and is over 20 stories high.
 It’s quite pretentious, however I’m happy to have an American-style room with air conditioning, hot water and comfy bed after the last few nights spent in the river lodge!